Parenting Adult Children with Mental Health Issues

 Mental illness.
 The term itself is intimidating.
 For me, it brought back shrouded stories from my youth of friends and relatives who suffered the colloquial ‘nervous breakdown.’
 Back then I didn’t know what that meant.

-The spectrum of mental illnesses is vast and encompasses everything from depression to schizophrenia.
+The spectrum of mental health issues is vast and encompasses everything from depression to schizophrenia.
 The prevalence of mental health issues among young adults is staggering.

 Here are the numbers according to the National Alliance for Mental Illness (NAMI):